Vulval dermatoses are inflammatory skin conditions affecting the vulva (external genital area). They are not sexually transmitted and include:

 Q: Will this affect my sex life?

 A: Pain can be addressed with topical numbing creams or dilators.
-Discuss options with your doctor.
+Discuss options with your gynaecologist.

 Q: Are these conditions linked to cancer?